IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

       </tr>
    </table>

-    When you save a Slack Webhook, {{site.data.keyword.cloudcerts_short}} automatically sends a confirmation notification to the Slack channel that you configured.
+    When you save a Slack webhook, {{site.data.keyword.cloudcerts_short}} automatically sends a confirmation notification to the Slack channel that you configured.
 Check your Slack channel to verify that you received this notification.
     {: tip}

 7. Optional: Repeat these steps to add more channels.

-You can implement a Callback URL to handle a variety of tasks, or create several Callback URLs, each handling a different task.
+You can implement a Callback URL to handle various tasks, or create several Callback URLs, each handling a different task.
 {: tip}

 ## Testing a notification channel